Store Hours

 Should I use peat moss starters or coir starters?

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Many people feel inspired to refresh their outdoor space for entertaining, as well.
-Plan your garden to make the most of your time and space.
-You can also add beauty and interest with hardscaping, stonework, and water features.
-No matter what outdoor projects you choose to tackle, The Home Depot Arrowhead Ranch Garden Center can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+Many people feel inspired to refresh their outdoor space for entertaining as well.
+Don't forget to sweep the gazebo and clean out the shed in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, you'll find that The Home Depot Garden Center in Arrowhead Ranch is the local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Always read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it will even out as time passes.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
+Be sure to read your seed packet for details.
+If you start plants a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

-In the desert, native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
+In the desert, native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
 Other beloved garden vegetables love the heat, like nightshades.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.
+Heat-resistant spring flower seeds, whether they're perennials or annuals, can also often get an indoor start.

 Start Seeds Indoors